Vvek27/Customer-Churn-Prediction/README.md

 ## Project Description

-We have have a dataset of bank in which bank provided customer information for last 6 months and they create the data that which customer leaving the bank or not.
+We have a dataset of bank in which bank provided customer information for last 6 months and they create the data that which customer leaving the bank or not.

-So if new bank wants to know in future which customer are planning to leave the bank.
+So if the bank wants to know in future which customer are planning to leave the bank.